 Sleep restriction

 This one may sound counterproductive, but it’s not.
 I don’t know about you, but if I try to go to sleep before I’m tired, I end up having less sleep or almost no sleep at all.
-Therefore, this method stops you trying to force yourself to sleep by disregarding laying in bed if you’re not tired.
+Therefore, this method stops you from trying to force yourself to sleep by disregarding laying in bed if you’re not tired.
 You might use this method if the sleep rescheduling isn’t effective, in which case you’ll return to sleep rescheduling once your sleep quality improves.

 Sleep hygiene